 Because your solution is bespoke, there will be a significant lack of support if you encounter problems.
 There will likely be no community, such as forums, or customer service to fall back on if your solution experiences malfunctions.

-Additionally, once the external company has designed and implemented your solution, they are unlikely to be responsible for its maintenance or provide support if you don’t have a clause in your contract with them that covers this aspect.
+Additionally, once the external company has designed and implemented your solution, they are unlikely to be responsible for its maintenance or provide support if you have no clause in your contract with them that covers this aspect.

 This can make handling issues and troubleshooting incredibly challenging.

-When your host website releases a newer version or patches, you’re required to update your solution as well.
-If you don’t, your solution is likely to stop working properly, if at all.
-Alternatively, regulations might change and you’ll have to update your solution so your company processes still adhere to compliance rules.
+When your host website releases patches or a newer version, you’re required to update your solution as well.
+If you don’t, your solution is likely to stop working properly—if it even works at all.
+Alternatively, regulations might change, and you’ll have to update your solution so your company processes still adhere to compliance rules.

 As a result, you’ll need to keep up to date with the original developer and regulations so you’ll know if updates are ever released.

 Then there’s the issue of actually updating your solution.
-It’s not as simple as pressing “update now”.
+It’s not as simple as clicking the “update now” button.
 You’ll need to update all of your customized coding and test the solution to check it still works.
 The whole process can be very time consuming.
-The company you outsourced to develop your solution can help, but only as long as your contract states they’re responsible for such a task.
-Otherwise, you might need to handle it by yourself.
+The company you outsourced to develop your solution will be able help, but only for as long as your contract states they’re responsible for such a task; otherwise, you might need to handle it by yourself.

-One major advantage of a bespoke solution is that it can be designed to cater your company’s needs, no matter how specific they are.
-But this doesn’t necessarily mean Virtual Trader can’t match this.
+One major advantage of a bespoke solution is that it can be designed to cater for your company’s needs, no matter how specific they are.
+But this doesn’t necessarily mean VT can’t match this.
 On the contrary, VT is a mature product of almost 20 years.
 In that time, the product has significantly evolved to offer huge flexibility and breadth of scope.

-Although it’s a configuration designed to enhance the way Oracle works, it includes a Business Rules feature where companies can enter their specific requirements and the VT software can be adapted to their unique needs.
+Although it’s a configuration designed to enhance the way Oracle works, VT includes a Business Rules feature where companies can enter their specific requirements, and VT can be adapted to their unique needs.
 Its functional evolution has been largely driven by client needs, meaning that VT is a comprehensive intercompany solution that is suitable for a huge range of business needs.

 It Grows with Your Company

-A major issue faced by companies who utilize developed solutions is the need to respond to changes in business evolution and regulations.
-VT, however, bypasses this with the Business Rules feature, which we touched upon briefly in the above point.
+A major issue faced by companies that use developed solutions is the need to respond to changes in business evolution and regulations.
+VT, on the other hand, bypasses this with the Business Rules feature, touched upon briefly in the point above.

-With the Business Rules feature, you’re able to edit these rather than needing to locate and change customized coding as you would with a developed solution.
-These rules can be edited and VT will change the solution accordingly.
-This means VT can grow seamlessly with your company and the changing industry, making this solution ideal for long term expediency.
+With the Business Rules feature, you’re able to make edits rather than needing to locate and change customized coding as you would with a developed solution.
+When these rules are edited, VT will change the solution accordingly.
+This means VT can grow seamlessly with your company and industry changes, making this solution ideal for long-term expediency.

 As well as being able to edit Business Rules, VT also offers automatic updates.
-Because the software is independent of the version of Oracle EBS with which it’s operating, if EBS updates, VT will do too.
-You’re no longer required to manually change the coding, which is more efficient, convenient and helps to save resources.
+Since the software is independent of the version of Oracle EBS with which it’s operating, when EBS updates, VT will too.
+You’re no longer required to manually change the coding, so this approach is more efficient, convenient, and helps to save resources.

 With outsourced development work, you may or may not have access to support, depending on your contract with the external company.
 Even then, you’re unlikely to have access to comprehensive support because there won’t be a community to help out with troubleshooting.
 In most cases, the responsibility for troubleshooting will rely entirely on you.

 In contrast, Virtual Trader offers whole life support via a renewable annual contract.
-This means if you ever encounter issues with your VT solution, you have access to customer service, community forums, an extensive bank of helpful content and more.
+This means if you ever encounter issues with your VT solution, you'll have access to customer service, community forums, an extensive bank of helpful content, and more.

-Ultimately, You Need to Consider Which is Best for Your Needs
+Ultimately, You Need to Consider Which Solution Is Best for Your Needs

-According to our comparison, Virtual Trader’s solution appears significantly more superior than the outsourced alternative.
-From its flexibility and superior automating abilities to whole life support, VT is far more preferable.
-But when it comes to choosing an automated solution to help streamline your intercompany management, it’s important you choose the right one for your company’s requirements.
+According to our comparison, Virtual Trader’s solution appears significantly more superior than an outsourced alternative.
+From its flexibility and superior automating abilities to whole-life support, VT is far more preferable.
+When it comes to choosing an automated solution to help streamline your intercompany management, it’s important you choose the right one for your company’s requirements.
 These two options aren’t the only ones you can choose from.

 We’ve created a guide that compares four of the most popular and well-known options.
-Download it below and find out to which solution you should choose that can automate and streamline your intercompany transactions.
+Download it below, and find out which solution you should choose that can automate and streamline your intercompany transactions.